Yarraden, Queensland: Mountains

+Offshore

 Only a small section in the north-east of the locality is coastal, facing Princess Charlotte Bay (14.2168°S 143.9680°E), which was named by naval officer Lieutenant Charles Jeffreys (or Jefferys) serving on the HM Colonial brig Kangaroo on 30 May 1815.

 Cliff Islands is an island group (14.2263°S 143.7930°E) approx 7 km offshore.

 A small area in the north-east of the locality (north of Annie River) is within the Lama Lama National Park.

-Apart from the national park, the predominant land use is grazing on native vegetation and there are a number of homesteads in the locality:
+Apart from the national park, the predominant land use is grazing on native vegetation.